BroadcomMFD/test4z/supportive_cases/zos-connect/README.md

 # Installation

-1. Open a **new terminal** and run the following commands to enter the Test4z and z/OS Connect specific information.
+1. Open a **new terminal** and run the following commands:

+        cd supportive_cases/zos-connect/

+        npm install

+2. Run the following command and enter the Test4z specific information.
    Ask your mainframe administrator for the information.

-        cd supportive_cases/zos-connect/
+   **You can skip this step if you ran this command before**

         npm run setTest4z

+3. Run the following command and enter the z/OS Connect specific information.
+   Ask your mainframe administrator for the information.
+   **In case you do not have the username and passwor, you can leave them blank**

         npm run setZosConnect

-2. Navigate to src/test/zosConnectSample and change the values of mainDataset and copybook to reflect your environment.
+4. Navigate to [src/test/zosConnectSample] and change the values of mainDataset and copybook to reflect your environment.
 We are using the CICS Catalog Manager example application.

 # Run the Samples